comby-tools/comby.dev/website/blog/2021-04-25-whatever-you-want-syntax.md

 This is a common and familiar syntax in Bash, Perl, PHP, and similar languages.
 It is also a bit more terse than the default `comby` syntax.
-You might be wondering You might ask "What if I want to match the literal `$var`, won't that conflict with this metasyntax?".
+You might be wondering You might ask "What if I want to match a the literal syntax `$var`, won't that conflict with this metasyntax?".
 See the [section on escaping](#on-escaping) later in this post if you're interested in this corner case.